Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Introduction

 \subsection{Paper structure}

 The remainder of the paper is organized as follows.
 In Section \ref{sec:Background} we provide an extensive background on active inference and BTs.
-Our novel hybrid approach is presented in Section \ref{sec:Solution}, and its properties in terms of robustness and stability are analysed in Section \ref{sec:Analysis}.
-In Section \ref{sec:Experiments} we report the experimental evaluation, showing how our solution can be used with different mobile manipulators for different tasks in a retail environment.
-Finally, Section \ref{sec:Discussion} contains discussion, conclusions, and future work.
+Our novel hybrid approach is presented in Section \ref{sec:Solution}, and its properties in terms of robustness and stability are analyzed in Section~\ref{sec:Analysis}.
+In Section~\ref{sec:Experiments} we report the experimental evaluation, showing how our solution can be used with different mobile manipulators for different tasks in a retail environment.
+Finally, Section~\ref{sec:Discussion} contains the discussion, and Section~\ref{sec:Conclusions} the conclusions.